Ask 3 Questions

 - Factors such as smoking or being overweight.

-- Surgery which is complicated, long or done in an emergency.
+- Surgery which is complicated, long, or done in an emergency.

-PE - Pulmonary Embolus.
 A blood clot that has travelled to the lungs.

-VTE - Venous Thromboembolism.
 A term to describe both DVT and PE.

 Causes

-Sometimes a DVT occurs for no apparent reason.
+Sometimes a DVT happens for no apparent reason.
 Some people inherit or develop an increased risk of DVT.
 Being unwell and having reduced mobility (for example, when recovering from an operation) can lead to changes in the blood and sluggish blood flow through the leg veins.
 These events make blood more likely to clot and form a DVT.

 The highest risk is associated with major joint operations such as those for joint (hip or knee) replacement or hip fracture, major trauma or major spinal surgery, especially if someone has multiple risk factors for DVT.

-Possible Symptoms
+Possible symptoms

-- Skin warmth
+- Skin warmth.

-- Swelling
+- Swelling.

-- Redness
+- Redness.

-- Tenderness
+- Tenderness.

-- Breathing difficulties
+- Breathing difficulties.

-- Chest pain
+- Chest pain.

 How to reduce the risk